promesante/accounts-api/README.md

 ### Transaction Create ###

-As this endpoint is substantially larger and more complex, we will give a brief overview about it.
+As this endpoint is substantially larger and more complex than the rest explained above, we will give a brief overview about it.

 #### Transaction ####